Craig Watch Wind Farm

 Our initial proposal for Craig Watch Wind Farm was published in November 2020.
 We exhibited a 16 turbine layout in March 2021 and a reduced 11 turbine layout in November 2021.
 Our Section 36 application was submitted to the Scottish Government’s Energy Consents Unit in June 2022.

-Over the past two and a half years, we have been working to address feedback from key statutory consultees.
+Between 2022 and 2024, we worked to address feedback from key statutory consultees.
 This led to the submission of Supplementary Environmental Information (SEI) to the Energy Consents Unit in November 2024.
 The SEI reduced the number of turbines to ten, removed a proposed Battery Energy Storage System, relocated the substation and optimised the turbine model to take account of improved technology and maximise potential generation capacity.

 Articles